 For each goal, consider the amount of savings you need and the amount of time you have to reach your objective.
 This information will help you to determine a savings strategy.
 It will influence decisions such as:

 Use the worksheet Plan a roadmap to your future to help you record your goals and the steps to get you there.
+Your Savings Tool will help you figure out the savings strategy that will help you achieve your goal.

 Once you have a strategy in place, stay focused on your goal — if you keep your eye on the finish line, you will get there!